jonwhittlestone/words/_posts/2021-02-07-book-notes-no-rules-rules-netflix.md

 After having worked in various levels of progressive workplace culture at small and large companies, this book really connected the dots for me.

 Here are my notes transferred from my [Remarkable tablet](https://time.com/collection/best-inventions-2020/5911408/remarkable-2/) (which I've fallen in love with)

-## Section One - First steps to a culture

-of Freedom and Responsibility

 ### 1. First, build up talent density